 Kube operators established a pattern for introducing higher-order interfaces that represent the logical domain expertise (and perhaps the ideal product output) of a Kubernetes SRE.
 Ryan Jarvinen provides an architectural overview, implementation patterns, and a look at a few popular solutions from this space.
 Operators feel like native features to K8’s end users because they extend the basic APIs using standard third-party resource and custom controller abstractions (provided by the platform).

-Ryan Jarvinen is a Developer Advocate in Red Hat’s OpenShift team, where he focuses on improving developer experience in the Kubernetes / container community.
-He is passionate about open source, open standards, open government, and digital rights.
+Ryan Jarvinen is a developer advocate on Red Hat’s OpenShift team, where he focuses on improving developer experience in the Kubernetes/container community.
+He’s passionate about open source, open standards, open government, and digital rights.
 Ryan lives in Sacramento, California.
 You can reach him as ryanj on Twitter, GitHub, and IRC.

 ©2017, O'Reilly Media, Inc. • (800) 889-8969 or (707) 827-7019 • Monday-Friday 7:30am-5pm PT • All trademarks and registered trademarks appearing on oreilly.com are the property of their respective owners. • email@example.com